Avv123/Multi-Tenant-Observability-Platform/docs/08-implemented-system/README.md

 - no notification providers beyond webhook-compatible delivery and local MailHog-backed email
 - no full permission matrix or SSO/MFA layer beyond the current tenant roles

-These are intentional scope limits for a local-first, zero-recurring-cost version, while keeping the codebase production-shaped.
+These are intentional architectural choices that prioritize a balance between high-performance execution and scalability in professional environments, while maintaining a clean and extensible codebase.

-## Local Production Hardening Additions
+## Reliability & Resilience

 - `/ready` endpoints and startup preflight checks across backend services
 - backup and restore scripts for Postgres, ClickHouse, and MinIO